malyvsen/murmeltier/README.md

 ```

 Units keep their learned parameters inside, so sharing them within the architecture is as simple as using the same unit instance many times.
-*This actually needs some debugging at the moment.*
 Units are vectorized - they can be added, subtracted, multiplied etc like vectors whose coordinates are their parameters.
 ```python
 >>> other_stack = stack * 2